getodk/xforms-spec/_sections/40-body.md

 ### Appearances

 The appearance of the 5 form controls can be changed with the appearance attributes.
 Appearance values usually relate to a specific [data type](#data-types).
 See the [XLS Form specification](http://xlsform.org) for a list of appearance attributes are available for each data type.
+Multiple space-separated appearance values can be added to a form control

 TO ADD: 3rd party app launching with an appearance [review]()